scrive/scrive-apidocs/source/index.html.md

 A testing environment is available through the `api-testbed.scrive.com` domain.

-This environment should be used when developping an integration with the Scrive eSign system.
+This environment should be used when developing an integration with the Scrive eSign system.

 <aside class="warning">